EricaWMariko/ReadMePlz/README.md

 🧠 I'm currently learning more and working on projects building ETL pipelines;

-📫 How to reach me: ericaw_23@wfu.alumni.edu, or find me in [My LinkedIn](https://www.linkedin.com/in/ericagoat/)
+📫 How to reach me: ericawan945@gmail.com

 ⚡️ Fun fact: Huge fan of Boston Dine Out Week!!!!!